jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 What we found here are ...

-- In the early phase of this cascading outages, the occurrence of the components failed relatively slowly, but it speeds up as the number of failures increased (check top panel).
+- In the early phase of this cascading outages, the occurrence of the components failed relatively slowly, but it speeds up as the number of failures increased (check top panel).  <br><br>

-- When the system condition was substantially compromised, fast collapse occurs and the majority of the branch undergo outages as well as the load shedding events (check lower panel).
+- When the system condition was substantially compromised, fast collapse occurs and the majority of the branch undergo outages as well as the load shedding events (check lower panel).  <br><br>

 <br>